What is a Facelift?

 The First 24 to 48 Hours After Your Surgery

-You may experience some numbness and temporary discomfort around the incisions.
+You may experience some numbness and/or temporary discomfort around the incisions.
 Any pain or discomfort you experience can be controlled with prescribed medication.
-You will also experience swelling and some bruising.
+You will also experience some swelling and bruising.
 You will need to keep your head elevated for the first few days after surgery to reduce the swelling of your face and neck.
 Your discomfort level will improve rapidly after the first 2 days.

 You can wash your hair 48 hours after surgery (or 24 hours after the drains are removed).
 However, if you dry your hair, keep the dryer on the lowest setting because your scalp may be numb and there is a risk that you might burn yourself.